 Sweden for example, has become a nordic leader in terms of growing tomatoes sustainably all year round thanks to renewable energy.
 If you live in those parts, remember that tomatoes don’t thrive in cool conditions and they are better off kept inside a polytunnel or greenhouse.

-South of Europe where sunlight and warmth is largely abundant, the tomato plant will prosper and grow quickly, however, you will want to water it minimum twice a day and shade it if too hot.
+South of Europe where sunlight and warmth is largely abundant, the tomato plant will prosper much quicker, however, you will want to water it minimum twice a day and shade it if too hot.

 When should you start harvest tomatoes?

-The best way to find out when your tomatoes are ready to pick – is to feel with your hand if the fruits are fully ripen but also if they’ve full red colour.
-Look out for the end of the summer season as the first frost arrives.
-Tomatoes can be frozen if you like or why not make it into a purée.
+The best way to find out when your tomatoes are ready to pick – is to feel with your hand if the fruits are fully ripen, almost falling when touching them.
+Also, if they’ve full red colour.
+Look out for the end of summer where the frost could arrive without warning.
+Tomatoes can be frozen if you like, or why not make it into a purée.

-Always remember to water your plants, don’t over do it.
+Always remember to water your plants, but don’t over do it.
+Pruning suckers of determinate tomatoes can improve harvesting later on.
 Also be aware that plants don’t like too much direct sunlight as it can also be bad for your crop.